Two-sided convexity testing with certificates: Introduction

 The behavior of Algorithm \texttt{Convex-} can be summarized as follows.
 Let $0 <\eps <1$ be an input parameter. \begin{enumerate} \itemsep 1pt \item If $P$ is in convex position, the algorithm accepts $P$. \item If $P$ is $\eps$-far from convex position, with probability at least $2/3$ the algorithm rejects $P$ and outputs a $(d+2)$-point witness of non-convexity (as a negative certificate). \end{enumerate}

 The behavior of Algorithm \texttt{Convex+} can be summarized as follows.
-Let $0 <\eps <1$ be an input parameter, and $0< \delta \leq 1/2$ be an adjustable parameter.
-Here we work with $\delta =0.1$. \begin{enumerate} \itemsep 1pt \item If $P$ is in convex position, the algorithm accepts $P$. \item If $P$ is $\eps$-close to convex position for some $\eps>0$ that satisfies $n^{-1} \leq \eps \leq n^{\delta-1}$, with probability at least $2/3$ the algorithm accepts $P$ and outputs a $1/(6 n^\delta)$-approximation of the largest subset in convex position (as a positive certificate). \end{enumerate}
+Let $0 <\eps <1$ be an input parameter, and $0< \delta \leq 1/2$ be an adjustable parameter. \begin{enumerate} \itemsep 1pt \item If $P$ is in convex position, the algorithm accepts $P$. \item If $P$ is $\eps$-close to convex position for some $\eps>0$ that satisfies $n^{-1} \leq \eps \leq n^{\delta-1}$, with probability at least $2/3$ the algorithm accepts $P$ and outputs a $1/(6 n^\delta)$-approximation of the largest subset in convex position as a positive certificate. \end{enumerate}

-\paragraph{Related work.} A seminal article in the area of property testing is due to Erg{\"u}n~\etal~\cite{EKK+00}.
+\paragraph{Related work.} Two early articles in the area of property testing are due to Blum~\etal~\cite{BLR93} and Erg{\"u}n~\etal~\cite{EKK+00}.
 Besides testing for convex position, testing for other geometric properties has been considered in~\cite{CSZ-esa00}: pairwise disjointness of a set of generic bodies, disjointness of two polytopes, and Euclidean minimum spanning tree verification.
 A~continuation of the work in~\cite{CSZ-esa00} appears in~\cite{CS-esa01}.
 A more recent article on property testing for point sets in the plane is due to Han~\etal~\cite{HKSS18}.
-A recent monograph dedicated to the general subject of property testing is~\cite{Gol17}.
+Two recent monographs dedicated to the general subject of property testing are~\cite{BY22} and~\cite{Gol17}.
 The topic of property testing, including testing for convex position, is also addressed in a recent book by Eppstein~\cite{Epp18}.
 A question from that book is discussed in Section~\ref{sec:remarks}.